trow-land/Machine-Learning/House-Prices/README.md

 Only an extremely basic neural network was made for this project and trained for 250 epochs.

+Evaluation was carried out both quantatively and qualitavely with a comparison between models and plots comparing predicted price values and true price values.

 ### Metrics

 - Mean Squared Error